 Put Being Wise Ahead of Being Polite

-If your cousin is pressuring you to invest in a quick money-making opportunity, don’t invest just to keep peace.
+If your cousin is pressuring you to invest in a quick money-making opportunity, don’t invest just to keep the peace.
 You can avoid financial scams easily.
 Ask questions, and do your research.
 It will do more harm to your relationship in the long run if you end up losing your retirement savings because you didn’t want to offend him or her.

 Ignore E-Mails That Appear to Offer Financial Opportunities

 Most of us have received these kinds of emails – the ones that tell you they have a relative who died and left them with a huge inheritance.
 This is such a typical online scams to avoid.
-They need someone to both send and deposit money, and in return for your help they will split the proceeds.
-It cannot be stressed enough that you should never answers these emails.
+They need someone to both send and deposit money, and in return for your help, they will split the proceeds.
+It cannot be stressed enough that you should never answer these emails.
 Delete them and move on.

 Do Not Ever Send Money to Strangers

 Many individuals who are trying to scam you out of your money will give you a heart-wrenching story, and ask you to help them get out of trouble.
-There are also the other kind who appeal to your desire to make quick money, and tell you they will let you in on some of their wealth if you send them some money first to get things rolling.
+There are also the other kind who appeal to your desire to make quick money and tell you they will let you in on some of their wealth if you send them some money first to get things rolling.

 If someone ever asks you to send money, refuse.
 There are more than enough scams that are run this way, and you can be assured it is never in your best interest to comply.

 If something sounds too good to be true, it probably is.
 Does your stomach feel a little uneasy about the person on the other end of the phone, or as you are about to send your financial info back to a supposed institution?
 Just looks like you don’t follow your instincts to get your intuition.
 Is it right?
 Don’t ignore this.